schmouk/PyRandLib/README.md

 **choices**(population, weights=None, *, cum_weights=None, k=1)

-Returns a k sized list of elements chosen from the population  with  repla- cement.
+Returns a k  sized  list  of  elements  chosen  from  the  population  with
+replacement.
 If the population is empty, raises IndexError.

 If a weights sequence is specified,  selections are made according  to  the relative weights.
 Alternatively,  if a cum_weights sequence is given,  the